 Symptoms of a vascular disease can include:

 To diagnose a vascular disease, your doctor will perform a physical examination and may find:

 Diagnostic tests that your doctor may run include:

-Raynaud’s– Patients with Raynaud’s phenomenon or disease have finger arteries that narrow more than normal when they are in cold temperatures.
+Raynaud’s– Patients with Raynaud’s phenomenon/disease or cold hands have finger arteries that narrow more than normal when they are in cold temperatures.
 The fingers turn white and painful and then blue.
 Recovery of blood flow turns the fingers pink or red.
-Treatment includes avoiding the conditions that trigger the reaction, using protective clothing such as mittens or gloves, taking medications that increase blood flow to the fingers, and surgery.
+Treatment includes avoiding the conditions that causes the reaction, using protective clothing such as mittens or gloves, taking medications that increase blood flow to the fingers, and surgery.
 Wounds or ulcers on the fingers can heal poorly due to the low blood flow.
 Surgery to lessen the vessel narrowing or replace blocked parts of vessels can be considered if pain cannot be controlled or wounds do not heal.